SeRJ02/chikankari/README.md

 4. **Set up Supabase:**

+   **CRITICAL: The example .env file contains placeholder values that will NOT work.
+You MUST create your own Supabase project.**

    a.
 Go to [https://supabase.com](https://supabase.com) and create a new project

    b.
 Copy your project URL and anon key from Settings > API